jaumeCloquellCapo/diverpark-landing/content/en/atracciones/toro-mecanico.md

 description: Mechanical bull for all types of events
 img: https://firebasestorage.googleapis.com/v0/b/diverpark-836bc.appspot.com/o/toro-mecanico%2Ftoro-mecanico5.jpg?alt=media&token=c469bfb4-ed1b-47f3-83b0-a087baf3aa42
 alt: Alquiler castillos hinchables de agua DiverPark Mallorca
-resumen: En DiverPark tenemos una amplia variedad de castillos con de agua para responder a las exigencias de todos nuestros clientes de Palma de Mallorca.
-Nos hemos comprometido con cumplir tus necesidades en materia de entretenimiento
+resumen: At DiverPark we have a wide variety of water castles to meet the requirements of all our customers for Palma de Mallorca.
+We are committed to fulfilling your entertainment needs
 gallery: 'toro-mecanico'
 tags:
   - Mechanical bull